-- SLOs do not appear to account for International designation (i.e. how will International component be assessed?) - The Committee raised questions regarding the acceptability of students teaching one another (as syllabus outlines). - Committee members pointed out that this is a common approach in Humanities, as it encourages students to prepare and read critically. - Participation appears to be 1/3 of the grade.
-Is this acceptable? - o Committee discussed policies about attendance and participation. - Move deny H designation for inadequate assessment of Humanities outcomes.
+- SLOs do not appear to account for International designation (i.e. how will International component be assessed?) - Questions about acceptability for students to teach one another (as syllabus outlines).
+Others pointed out that this is a common approach in Humanities, as it encourages students to prepare and read critically. - Participation appears to be 1/3 of the grade.
+Is this acceptable?
+Committee discussed policies about attendance and participation. - Move Deny H designation for inadequate assessment of Humanities outcomes.
+Motion Seconded.
+Motion carried. - Move to deny International for inadequate assessment of outcomes.
+Motion Seconded.
+Motion carried.

-- Motion seconded.

-- Motion carried.

-- Move to deny International for inadequate assessment of outcomes.

-- Motion seconded.

-- Motion carried.